amyryanmanny/rollup-n-up-n-up/CONTRIBUTING.md

 Follow the [official guide to Install Bun](https://bun.sh/docs/installation#installing) on your machine.

+## Secrets

+Locally, the secrets can be populated from a `.env` file.
+Typically you will use a PAT for testing, but GitHub App authentication is also supported.
+If you provide both, it will use the App.
+See `.env.example` for key names.

 ## Husky

 This repo uses Husky to lint files before they are committed to the repo.
 Run `bun run prepare` before committing to install the hooks.